 - 3 Garlic clove - crushed

-- 2 g Fresh rosemary - finely chopped
+- 2 g (1 tablespoon) Fresh rosemary - finely chopped

 - 1 pinch Sea salt and black pepper

-- Using a thin, sharp knife, make slices three quarters of the way through each potato.
-Try to get them as close together as possible (about 2-3mm) and make sure you don't cut all the way through.800 g Potato
+- Using a thin, sharp knife, make slices three quarters of the way through each of the 800 g Potato.
+Try to get them as close together as possible (about 2-3mm) and make sure you don't cut all the way through.

 - Put the potatoes in a baking dish and season.
 Slowly pour over the herb butter mix, making sure it goes into as many of the slices as possible.